Awesome

 Tested on the following hardware:

 Explicitly not supported: any data in the old EVT2 format.
-The sensor must produce data in the EVT3 format or later.
+The sensor must produce data in the EVT3 format.
+The new EVT4 format is not yet supported.

 Installation from binaries